Even More Acne Home Remedies That Really Work

 5. Brush Your Teeth With Natural Toothpaste

 Most brands of toothpaste include a foaming agent called sodium lauryl sulfate.
 (In the UK, it’s called sodium dodecyl sulphate.)
 Especially in women, the suds from toothpaste can cause tiny pimples to break out at the corners of the mouth.
 One study even found that 80% of adult women with acne who stopped using all products containing sodium lauryl sulfate cleared up all their blemishes in just 30 days.
 Teens sometimes get equally dramatic results.
-If you can’t afford natural toothpaste, at least be sure to rinse your face as well as your mouth after you brush.
+If you can’t afford natural toothpaste, at least be sure to rinse your face as well as your mouth after you brush to avoid skin irritation4.

 6. Use Blue And Red Window Treatments In Your Brightest Window